 Fodor's Expert Review Scenic World

 Thrill-seekers can choose their own adventure on the Scenic Railway, whose trains descend 1,000 feet down the mountainside—the seats allow passengers to adjust the incline angle from 52 to a hair-raising 64 degrees.
 The railway is one of three attractions at Scenic World, which has carried more than 25 million passengers to the valley floor since it opened in 1945.
-Once at the base, visitors can hike on easy trails through the Rain forest or make the 20-minute hike to Cableway, a huge cable car that whisks passengers back up the mountain.
+Once at the base, visitors can hike on easy trails through the rain forest or make the 20-minute hike to Cableway, a huge cable car that whisks passengers back up the mountain.
 You can also hike back up, but it's a steep, strenuous climb.
 The third attraction is Scenic Skyway, a glass-enclosed and -floored cabin that travels from one cliff to another, some 920 feet above the ravines below.
-The A$35 day pass provides unlimited rides on all three attractions.
+The A$49.50 day pass provides unlimited rides on all three attractions.